Monske & Co GmbH

 2.5 hours on a single wire and battery (later models even 5 hours).

-No tape device can do that.
+No tape device on the market can do that.

 In the following years, many P-55 units are built and newer models